 Phi Ta Khon Festival: A Photo Essay

-Presently, Phi Ta Khon has manifested into a joyful celebration born out of a vivid homage to the spirits of Dan Sai’s ancestors.
+Over time, Phi Ta Khon has manifested from solemn rituals into a joyful celebration born out of a vivid homage to the guardian spirits of Dan Sai.
 For the villagers, the festival acts a spiritual anchor that bonds the community with unity and harmony, inspiring both morale and hope.
 For travelers, the festival is a vibrant, unique, and fun-filled event that shouldn’t be missed.

-Wat Phon Chai to Chao Pho Kuan: the procession from the temple to the city shrine featured villagers that walked in unison with individuals dressed in distinctive and striking costumes known as Phi Ta Khon Yai or the “big spirits.”
-These remarkable costumes feature large cloth-covered bamboo frames that are adorned with symbols of fertility, including representations of both men and women as symbols of fertility as well as protection against evil spirits.
+Wat Phon Chai to Chao Pho Kuan: the procession from the temple to the city shrine featured villagers that walked in unison with individuals dressed in distinctive and striking costumes known as Phi Ta Khon Yai, also referred to as the “big spirits.”
+These remarkable costumes feature large cloth-covered bamboo frames that are adorned with symbols of fertility, including representations of both men and women’s genitalia, which also serve as a form of protection against malevolent spirits.

-Baci (Spirit Summoning) Ceremony at Chao Pho Kuan: as Dan Sai’s spiritual leader and head male medium, Father Kuan led a revered summoning ritual along with Mother Teem (the village’s head female medium).
-Together they performed a series of long and complex chants in Pali* that were punctuated by symbolic food offerings and candle lightings to the Pha Kwan (a handmade marigold pyramid, as a gesture of gratitude and respect.
+Baci (Spirit Summoning) Ceremony at Chao Pho Kuan: as Dan Sai’s spiritual leader and head male medium, Father Kuan led a revered summoning ritual along with Mother Teem, the village’s head female medium.
+Together they performed a series of long and complex chants in Pali that were punctuated by symbolic food offerings and candle lightings to the Pha Kwan, a handmade marigold pyramid, as a gesture of gratitude and respect.

-Once the Pali chants were completed, the villagers began tying dozens of sacred threads around the wrists of both mediums as music and dance broke out within the shrine’s walls.
+Once the meditative Pali chants were completed, the villagers began tying dozens of white sacred threads (sai sin) around the wrists of both mediums as traditional music and dance broke out within the shrine’s walls.
 The threads were meant to bring good luck, protection, and unity to the mediums, as they symbolize the binding of the wandering spirits to their bodies.

 *Pali is a dead language of ancient India in which Gautama Buddha preached and the Buddhist scriptures were written and preserved.

-The Mini Parade to Wat Phon Chai: after the Ba-si ceremony fully wrapped up, the spiritual leaders led a procession to Wat Phon Chai where they walked around the ubosot (main temple) three times in a clockwise direction, imitating the daily movement of the sun.
-This act of circumambulation, known to Buddhist’s as pradakshina, is believed to purify negative karma and ensure a favorable rebirth.
+The Mini Parade to Wat Phon Chai: after the completion of the Baci ceremony, the spiritual leaders led a procession to Wat Phon Chai where they walked around the ubosot (main temple) three times in a clockwise direction, imitating the daily movement of the sun.
+This act of circumambulation, known to Buddhist’s as pradakshina, is believed to purify negative karma and ward off malevolent spirits.

-Phi Ta Khon Grand Parade: on this day, the villagers believe that the spirit of Phra Upakhut will arrive in Dan Sai and Wat Phon Chai, specifically.
-To commemorate the arrival of this powerful and benevolent spirit, the villagers dressed as Phi Ta Khon parade cheerfully around Dan Sai while dancing at a high-octane to traditional folk music.
-Essentially, the grand parade is a giant block party that’s steeped in rich cultural ties.
+Phi Ta Khon Grand Parade: on this auspicious day, the villagers eagerly awaited the arrival of the revered spirit of Phra Upakhut at Wat Phon Chai.
+To commemorate the arrival of this powerful and benevolent spirit, the Phi Ta Khon participated in a grand parade that wound its way through the streets of Dan Sai.

 *According to Buddhist folklore, Phra Upakhut was a monk who attained enlightenment and became an arhat.
 He had the power to perform miracles but chose to live in seclusion, until King Asoka the Great (268 to 232 BC) summoned him to protect a seven years, seven months, and seven days celebration from evil spirits.
 Since then, summoning Phra Upakhut during important Buddhist ceremonies has become a widely established practice.

 Buddhist Sermons at Wat Phon Chai: on the final day of the Phi Ta Khon festival, the villagers came together to participate in the reading of the Thet Mahachat, a sacred occasion led by local monks.
-It consisted of a series of 13 sermons that are meant to dedicate merit offerings to Dan Sai’s ancestral spirits for both protection and good fortune.
+It consisted of a series of 13 enlightening sermons and merit-making rituals, that served as a heartfelt tribute to the guardian spirits of Dan Sai.

 *Thet Mahachat is a ritual recitation of the Vessantara Jakata, the story of Buddha’s final incarnation before he became Siddhartha Gautama.

 According to a dissertation from Rajabhat Institute in Loei, the researcher proposes that the tradition of wearing “ghost masks” originated in Luang Prabang and has been passed down generationally for decades.
-Although… the origin of the mask is still unknown.
+Although, the true origin of the mask is still unknown.